SEO for SaaS vs. traditional software: what’s the difference?

 For your SaaS website, you’ll have to research and distill a list of keywords that answer these questions:

-Content strategy for SaaS Companies
+Content strategy for SaaS Companies to get more traffic from Search Engines

 The goal of your content strategy should be to increase your authority in the field and while simultaneously increasing your search rankings.